Dregi56/digital_pendulum/README.md

 **When the announcement triggers:**
 1. 🔔 Plays the chosen bell (if enabled)
 2. ⏱️ Waits 1.2 seconds
-3. 🗣️ Alexa pronounces the time in the Home Assistant language (if enabled)
+3. 🗣️ The device pronounces the time in the Home Assistant language (if enabled)

 Everything happens automatically without the need to configure automations!